richgieg/ArcadeGame/README.md

 To play the game, check out the live version at [http://richgieg.github.io/ArcadeGame](http://richgieg.github.io/ArcadeGame).
-If you would like to host the game on your own system, please see the sections that come after the gameplay instructions.
+If you would like to host the game on your own system, please see the sections that come after the gameplay instructions below.

 ----
-## Play the Game
+## Playing the Game
 This gameplay is quite simple.
 You must get your character to the water without touching the bugs.
 Each time you make it to the water, a new bug will appear in order to make the game more challenging.